custom-components/ble_monitor/README.md

 This custom component for [Home Assistant](https://www.home-assistant.io) passively monitors [many different BLE devices](https://custom-components.github.io/ble_monitor/devices) of several different [brands](https://custom-components.github.io/ble_monitor/by_brand).
 BLE Monitor can also be used as device tracker for BLE devices with a static MAC address or with the UUID.

+## Important announcement about the future of BLE monitor

+Home Assistant is going to add (improved) support for passive BLE devices directly in Home Assistant in the upcoming releases (most likely starting from 2022.8).
+For each brand, a core BLE integration will be developed, such that maintanance can be divided over more people, using the latest Bluetooth packages (bleak).
+I'm working together with the Home Assistant devs to move sensors from BLE Monitor to Home Assistant core integrations.
+During the transition, BLE monitor will still be available, but I'm not sure if both the core HA Bluetooth integrations will work parallel to BLE monitor.
+The aim is to have all sensors moved into Home Assistant as core integration.
+After the move, BLE monitor will probably be deprecated.

+Some interesting links:

+- Pypi packages for the BLE parsing will be developed and collected here: https://github.com/Bluetooth-Devices

+**In development**
+The following integrations are currently being moved/developed as core integrations.
+- Govee
+- Inkbird
+- SensorPush
+- Xiaomi

+**Done**
+The following integrations are available as core integration.
+- None

 ## More info

 - [Documentation](https://custom-components.github.io/ble_monitor/#introduction)